 Kauffman, a midfielder/forward, heads to Lewisburg-based Bucknell after leading the Falcons with 17 points this fall.
 She scored five goals and added seven assists on the way to earning recognition on the Lancaster-Lebanon League Section One All-Star team and All-County squad.

 "I looked around at a bunch of different schools," Kauffman said, including Delaware, Lehigh and William & Mary.
-"I had gone to a clinic at Bucknell in the spring, and I just loved the campus and loved the coach.
-I kind of just knew from that clinic that it's where I wanted to go."

 The Bison finished 9-10 overall in 2012 playing in the Patriot League under sixth-year head coach Jeremy Cook.
 Bucknell's roster consists of a near 50/50 split of Pennsylvania and New Jersey natives.
 The orange-and-blue open 2013 in August against Connecticut.

 "I got to meet some of the girls on the team when I went on an official visit in the fall, and I really liked them," added Kauffman.
 "And the coaches' style really reminded me a lot of Coach Risser's style of coaching.
 I think it will be young, upbeat people that are really passionate about the sport."

 Kauffman expects to major in biology, eventually parlaying that into a career in the medical field.
 On the athletic field, she plans to add another scoring threat to Bucknell's attack.

 "Quickness is one of my strong suits, I would say.
 Plus, I just want to put the ball in the net," she said.
 "I love to score.
 I'll do anything it takes."

 Kauffman also intends to improve the finer points of her own game while going head-to-head against the country's top student-athletes.